bevyengine/rfcs/implementation_details.md

 ## "Clock" Synchronization

 Using a fixed rate, tick-based simulation simplifies how we need to think about time.
 It's like scrubbing a timeline, from one "frame" to the next.
 The key point is that everyone follows the same sequence.
-Clients may be simulating different points on the timeline, but tick 480 refers is the same simulation step for everyone.
+Clients may be simulating different points on the timeline, but tick 480 is the same simulation step for everyone.

 Ideally, clients predict ahead by just enough to have their inputs reach the server right before they're needed.
 People often try to have clients estimate the clock time on the server (with some SNTP handshake) and use that to schedule the next simulation step, but that's too indirect IMO.